stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-Politicians and insider trades are disclosed on the [SEC's website](https://www.sec.gov/) we track what they buy / sell and notify you for stocks you follow in [HelloStocker App](https://www.hellostocker.com).
+Politicians and insider trades are disclosed on the [SEC's website](https://www.sec.gov/) we track what they buy / sell and notify you for stocks you follow in [StocksToBuyNow App](https://www.stockstobuynow.ai).

 &nbsp;